luci/luci-go/logdog/client/cmd/logdog_butler/README.md

 However, the Butler can also enable additional stream registration by instantiating a local **Stream Server** and exposing that to other applications.
-Those applications can then connect to the **Stream Server**, perform a minimial [handshake](../../butlerproto), and connect an additional stream to the Butler.
+Those applications can then connect to the **Stream Server**, perform a minimal [handshake](../../butlerproto), and connect an additional stream to the Butler.

 Clients can use the [streamclient](../../butlerlib/streamclient) package to connect to a stream server and create Butler streams.
-Additional stream client packages are availalbe for other languages:
+Additional stream client packages are available for other languages:

 * [Python](https://github.com/luci/luci-py/tree/master/client/libs/logdog)